guettli/programming-guidelines/README.rst

 Avoid to create secret knowledge which is only available to you or to someone else.
 Share knowledge.

 Avoid overspecialization of yourself.
-It will have drawback.
+It will have drawbacks.
 Imagine there are some things which only you know.
 Sooner or later you want to go on holiday and you want a relaxed holiday.
 You don't want to be called on your mobile phone by your boss or a team mate.
 You want two weeks off without a single interrupt which is related to your work.